haveagr8day/AptMedium/README.txt

 * If you want to have something installed on another system use "apt-medium install --target <hostname> <package> [<package 2>...]", you will be notified whether any packages need to be downloaded.

-* If some packages are missing on the installtion medium you are asked to add them to the download queue.
+* If some packages are missing on the installation medium you are asked to add them to the download queue.
 You can then run "apt-medium download" to download any missing packages.
 You might want to do this at another system with a (faster) Internet connection.

 * After downloading, you just run "apt-medium install" on your target systems and the packages that have been fully downloaded and are marked for installation on that system will get installed.